+Java also provides a BlockingQueue Interface, java.util.concurrent.BlockingQueue, as a thread safe queue that permits multiple threads to insert or extract elements without concurrency issues.
+If the queue is empty, a thread will be blocked from taking an element until one is added to the queue.
+Similarly, if the queue is full, a thread will be blocked from adding additional elements.

 Java also provides a mechanism to schedule and release threads explicitly via the wait() and signal() functions.
 A thread can wait(E) on a timed event or on an arbitrary event.
 All threads waiting on a non-timed event are waiting until a notify(E) or notifyAll(E) is called.
 The first releases only the first thread to wait, while notifyAll(E) releases all waiting threads.
 Interrupt will also release a thread from a wait queue, but with an exception state set.
-The vulnerabilities that can result from the use of this mechanism are: A nasty vulnerability is the existence of only a single waiting queue for each synchronized object since:
+The vulnerabilities that can result from the use of this mechanism are nasty since the existence of only a single waiting queue for each synchronized object can result in:

-Two or more threads can execute a notify() almost simultaneously and the waiting thread will have no knowledge as to which notify event it was connected.
+Two or more threads executing a notify() almost simultaneously and the waiting thread will have no knowledge as to which notify event it was connected.

-A thread can be interrupted and notified almost simultaneously, and there is no specification as to which condition the released thread will respond, either a normal continuation or the posting of an exception.
+A thread being interrupted and notified almost simultaneously, with no specification as to which condition the released thread will respond, either a normal continuation or the posting of an exception.

 It is fundamentally important that, within synchronized methods, wait calls are only placed to the object that is the synchronization object.
 Waiting on other objects is highly likely to result in an immediate deadlock since the lock on the synchronized object is not freed by the wait().